Timendus/chip-8-bad-apple/README.md

 ![The first third of Bad Apple, without sound, running on XO-CHIP](./pictures/first-result.gif)

-I quickly figured out that most frames compressed even better if I didn't store the original frame, but rather the changes from the current frame to the previous frame.
+As pointed out above, most frames compressed better if I didn't store the original frame, but rather the changes from the current frame to the previous frame.
 By using XOR to find the changes, we can make use of one of the strengths of CHIP-8: the only difference in the decoder between rendering a full new frame and rendering the changes relative to the previous frame is wether the decoder clears the screen before drawing.

 To make sure that we always use the smallest version of the frame, the encoder checks the lengths of the original (uncompressed) bitmap, the run length encoded version of the original and the run length encoded version of the diff, and outputs the smallest of the three.

-Using diffs, plus the unique nature of the video, as pointed out above, made this data compress much better than the 3D VIP'r Maze image data.
+As expected, using diffs combined with the unique nature of the video made this data compress much better than the 3D VIP'r Maze image data.
 The first part of the video easily compressed to an over 50% compression rate.
-Or in other
-words: it made the video less than half as small.
+Or in other words: it made the video less than half as small.

 But still, at this stage I could only store the video up to frame 1800 of the 6562 total, while leaving us some space for the music.
-And that at a lower frame rate of 15 frames per second (I thought, but it's even worse, see below 😉).
+And that at the low frame rate of 15 frames per second (I thought, but it's even worse, see below 😉).

 Now there were roughly three directions we could take this in:
 1. Reduce the frame rate even more; or
 2. Reduce the image size a lot more; or
-3. Start looking into better ways to compress the video, specifically lossy video codecs.
+3. Start looking into better ways to compress the video!

 Obviously there is only one correct answer 😄